syriuslab/Mastities_ML_Dairy_Cows_Pipeline/README.md

-# Multimodal Mastitis Detection – Imaging + Sensor Fusion
+# Multimodal Mastitis Detection – Imaging + Sensor Fusion for IoT purposes

 This repository contains the code and the Jupyter notebook used to run the multimodal (tabular + thermal imaging) pipeline for early mastitis detection in dairy cows.